CLIENT SUCCESS STORIES

 Victims injured by distracted drivers deserve compensation for the losses they suffered through no fault of their own.
 At Silva Injury Law, we believe that you and your family deserve to receive the best settlement possible for your damages.
 Giving you a voice and protecting your rights is why we are here.

-What Are the Causes of Distracted Driving?
+What Are The Causes Of Distracted Driving?

 Perhaps most people these days think cellphone use is the only reason a driver may become distracted.
 Using a cell phone while driving is as dangerous as drunk driving.
 Texting and driving is naturally distracting.
 Checking your “socials” or drafting emails are also distracting behaviors.
 However, dialing and talking on your device while driving, even if using a hands-free device, distracts drivers from paying close attention to the road.
 Checking your cell phone’s GPS device is a tremendous distraction as well.